 No one has favorited this theater yet

-It had a largely uneventful life, becoming the sole cinema in the town in 1971 when the Alhambra closed.
-However in 1984 the Regent showed its last films “Baby Love-Lemon Popsicle 5” and “American Raspberry” on 1st March, as films returned to the sub-divided Alhambra.
-The Regent was then converted into a furniture showroom, most likely with minimal structural alteration.
+It had a largely uneventful life, becoming the sole cinema in the town in 1971 when the Alhambra Cinema closed.
+However in 1984 the Regent Cinema showed its last films “Baby Love-Lemon Popsicle 5” and “American Raspberry” on 1st March, as films returned to the sub-divided Alhambra Cinema.
+The Regent Cinema was then converted into a furniture showroom, most likely with minimal structural alteration.
 However, it has recently been completely gutted inside to provide 15 single flats for young people and a cyber-cafÃ© known as The Sphere or the Eden Rural Foyer Project.

 Just login to your account and subscribe to this theater